 What Are Planks?

 A simple plank is also called a front hold, hover, or abdomen bridge.
-This isometric exercise strengthens core, abdominals, back, and shoulders muscles.
+This isometric exercise strengthens the core, abdominals, back, and shoulders muscles.
 While performing a plank your body should be straight, your back should not arch, and you should maintain balance with proper form.
 This is one of the best exercises for core, back, arms, shoulders, and glutes strength.
-Its time to put on your best gritty core-training face and follow this simple guide to planking.
+It’s time to put on your best gritty core-training face and follow this simple guide to planking.
 Let’s begin!

 The plank variations and how to perform them

-Once you have changed into proper workout clothes that allow flexibility and range in all variety and planes of movement, we can start by choosing the appropriate plank variation.
+Once you have changed into proper workout clothes that allow flexibility and range in all varieties and planes of movement, we can start by choosing the appropriate plank variation.
 Beginners should go with a basic plank, while advanced athletes should challenge themselves by adding dynamic movements and intense angles to the plank.

-With forearms underneath your shoulders, extend your hands, engage your glutes, triceps, and abs to keep the spine straight.
+With forearms underneath your shoulders, extend your hands, and engage your glutes, triceps, and abs to keep the spine straight.
 Lift the knees forming a straight line.
 Forearm reach, forearm knee tap, and forearm dolphin are some variations.

 Forearm to full plank

-Put hands on the floor directly under shoulders, knees bent a little and stacked under hips.
+Put hands on the floor directly under shoulders, knees bent a little, and stacked under hips.
 Put one leg back to achieve a high plank position.
 Hold your body up and straight with your hands and feet.
 High plank and extended plank are the same.

-From high plank position pull your knee forward and outside of your elbow.
+From the high plank position pull your knee forward and outside of your elbow.
 Your leg will be roughly parallel to the floor at the top.
 Push back into a high plank position and repeat with the other leg.
 You won’t be able to swing around on spiderweb from building to building like the real Spider-Man but you might be able to build rock-solid abs just like ole’ Petey.

 Alternating knee to elbow

 From high plank position with dumbbells in hands row with one arm keeping balance and repeat with the other arm.
-Remember to wear proper workout clothes that don’t get tangled or restrict, I prefer wearing tank tops and shorts.
+Remember to wear proper workout clothes that don’t get tangled or restricted, I prefer wearing tank tops and shorts.

-From high plank position lift one leg, knee towards the chest, without lifting or rolling your hips, bring the leg back to the floor and repeat with the other leg.
+From the high plank position lift one leg, knee towards the chest, without lifting or rolling your hips, bring the leg back to the floor, and repeat with the other leg.
 This exercise can be done slowly by squeezing the leg forward, or quickly at a runner’s pace, depending on your goals for the day.